Quintus Tineius Rufus (consul 127)

 Quintus Tineius Rufus, also known as Turnus Rufus the Evil (Hebrew: Ṭūrnūsrūfūs hāRāšā‘, sometimes spelled Ṭōrānūsrūfūs) in Jewish sources (c.
-90 AD - after 131 AD) was a senator and provincial governor under the Roman Empire.
+90 AD - after 131 AD) was a Roman politician who served as senator and provincial governor in the Roman Empire.
 He is known for his role in unsuccessfully combating the early uprising phase of the Jews under Simon bar Kokhba and Elasar.

 Life

 In Jerome's Latin version of The Chronicle of Eusebius, Tineius Rufus is called Tinnio Rufo (a variant of T. Annio Rufo).
 O. Salomies identifies Rufus' place of origin as the Etruscan town of Volterra, despite an inscription mentioning Q. Tineius Q.f.
 Sab.
 Her[mes] in Nicomedia.
 Rufus was legatus Augusti pro praetore or governor of Thracia from 123 to 126, after which he was made Consul suffectus for the nundinium of May to September 127.

 A few years after he stepped down from the consulship, Rufus was appointed consular legate of Judaea, during which time he is said to have ordered the execution of the Jewish leader Rabbi Akiva in Caesarea.
 Rufus' tenure ended a period of ten years following Lusius Quietus' governorship where until recently little was known of the provincial governors; an Aquila is recorded as governor during those years, but when he governed or his full identity is not clear.
 In November 2016, an inscription in Greek was recovered off the coast of Dor in Israel by Haifa University underwater archaeologists, which attests that Antiquus was governor of the province of Judea sometime between 120 and 130, prior to the Bar Kokhba revolt.
 Rufus' tenure began in 130 and continued to 133.

 Quintus Tineius Rufus is known for his role in unsuccessfully combating the early uprising phase of the Jews under Simon bar Kokhba and Elasar.
 The Church Fathers and rabbinic literature emphasize his role in provoking the revolt.
 Rufus is last recorded in 132; whether he died or was replaced is uncertain.

 Tinnius Rufus asked: "Which is the more beautiful—God's work or man's?"
 Rabbi Akiva replied: "Undoubtedly man's work is the better, for while nature at God's command supplies us only with the raw material, human skill enables us to elaborate the same according to the requirements of art and good taste."
 Rufus had hoped to drive Akiva into a corner by his strange question; for he expected quite a different answer and intended to compel Akiva to admit the wickedness of circumcision.
 He then put the question, "Why has God not made man just as He wanted him to be?"
 Akiva had an answer ready: "For the very reason, the duty of man is to perfect himself."